 According to the release, patients with HFrEF but without diabetes lost kidney function twice as fast as the general population.
 This was further accelerated in patients with HFrEF and diabetes, who experienced a decline in kidney function that was twice as fast as patients without diabetes.

-Compared with enalapril, treatment with sacubitril/valsartan significantly slowed this decline all patients with HFrEF.
+Compared with enalapril, treatment with sacubitril/valsartan significantly slowed this decline for all patients with HFrEF.
 In patients with HFrEF who had diabetes, the benefit of treatment with sacubitril/valsartan was doubled vs. those without diabetes.